tyedye105/railsTearsOfIron/README.md

   Movement: The buttons in the blue box below the game world can be used to move R-088.
 The buttons will only appear when it is a valid move.
 Additionally movement can be done using WSAD as long as the blue box has the focus (i.e has been clicked on).

 ## Doors/Switch/Items
- Can be inspected by using the mouse to click on them. _b note to use a battery click on it in your inventory._
+ Can be inspected by using the mouse to click on them. _note to use a battery click on it in your inventory._

 ## Game Over
  When R-088's Battery Level is 0 it's game over.